 An obligatory (half) pint of Guinness rounded off the event of course.
 Thanks LinkedIn for the opportunity!

-Check out our company page and follow us - click here to be taken there.
+Check out our company page and follow us.